Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-The above function will create a new form and will design the heading text on it in seconds.
+The above function will create a new form and design the heading text on it in seconds.
 You can copy & paste it anywhere on Forms or Reports you like and customize it with the required text, text size, color, and text in bold or italics.

 How to Run the Code Manually.

-Open the VBA Module Window (if not already open) by pressing Alt+F11 then press Ctrl+G to open the Immediate Window (Debug window).
+Open the VBA Module Window (if not already open) by pressing Alt+F11, then press Ctrl+G to open the Immediate Window (Debug window).

 Command Syntax: